 SmartTruck also benefits the environment, since through efficient route planning the vehicles' fuel consumption and carbon dioxide emissions are reduced.
-"If the technology proves successful, we will be looking to make a significant contribution to our GoGreen climate protection program," says Keith Ulrich, head of Technology & Innovation Management at Deutsche Post DHL.
+"If the technology proves successful, we will be looking to make a significant contribution to our GoGreen climate protection program," says Keith Ulrich, head of Technology & Innovation Management at Deutsche Post DHL Group.

 The core of the SmartTruck is in the dynamic route planning, which was developed on behalf of DHL by Quintiq, a supply chain software specialist.
 It is the digital nerve center of the system and processes all the information on the traffic situation, loading and location of the SmartTruck in the DHL operations center and sends relevant updates, for instance a change of route, to the vehicle's on-board computer.